ChuquEmeka/E2E-fraud-data-pipeline-with-Databricks-Asset-Bundles/my_project/README.md

 ## **2. Free Trial Setup**

-To begin the project, I took advantage of the **Databricks free trial** through the AWS Marketplace.
+Professionally, I have been using Databricks platform for over two years, but to begin this private project, I took advantage of the **Databricks free trial**.
 This trial granted access to Databricks' features for 14 days, allowing me to build, test, and deploy the pipeline within this window.

-While the trial covered Databricks usage, AWS charges for the **EC2 instances** used to run Databricks clusters were incurred.
-These costs, along with other resource usage, will be detailed in the Project Cost Breakdown section.

-### **Steps Taken:**
-1. Signed up for Databricks via AWS Marketplace.
-2. Set up my Databricks workspace linked to my AWS account.
-3. Managed compute and storage through the AWS Management Console.
-4. Built the fraud detection pipeline within the free trial period, ensuring efficient resource use.
-5. Monitored AWS EC2 instance costs closely, with a detailed breakdown to follow in the cost section.
+### Setting Up My Databricks Free Trial

+To begin using **Databricks**, I signed up for the **free trial** by following these steps:

+1. **Sign Up**:
+   - I navigated to the **Try Databricks** page.
+   - I entered my name, company, email, and title, then clicked **Continue**.

+2. **Cloud Provider Selection**:
+   - I selected **Amazon Web Services (AWS)** as my cloud provider and clicked **Get started**.

+3. **Trial Information**:
+   - I noted that the Databricks trial was free, but I needed an active AWS account since Databricks utilized compute and storage resources within AWS.

+4. **Email Verification**:
+   - I looked for the welcome email and clicked the link to verify my email address.

+5. **Account Setup**:
+   - After verification, I was redirected to the **Databricks account console**, where I set up my Databricks account and created a workspace.

+**Note**: While the trial period was free, I had the option to upgrade at any time by providing my credit card information.

 ---
 ## **Raw Data Generation**